-It is important to always let your candle burn long enough that there is a layer of liquid wax across the top (between two and four hours), especially the first time you use your candle.
-This prevents the candle from tunnelling.
-That happens when only the part around the wick melts, but the wax towards the outside of the candle is still solid when you extinguish your candle.
+For an even burn, it is important to always let your scented candle burn long enough that there is a layer of liquid wax across the top (between two and four hours), especially the first time you use your candle.
+This prevents the scented candle from tunnelling.
+That happens when only the part around the wick melts, but the wax towards the outside of the scented candle is still solid when you extinguish your candle.
 Once the wax sets like this, it will simply melt down the candle in a tunnel on subsequent burns, and the outside layer will largely remain solid and unused.
-Keep your candle from drafts to prevent the flame from spluttering or wavering, which can also lead to an uneven burn.
+Keep your scented candle from drafts to prevent the flame from spluttering or wavering, which can also lead to an uneven burn.